128technology/docs/docs/intro_installation_quickstart_byol_conductor_aws.md

 ### Selecting the AMI

-**Bring Your Own License (BYOL):** This allows you to install your own licensed copy of the SSR software on an AWS VM.
+The **Bring Your Own License (BYOL)** AMI allows you to install your own licensed copy of the SSR software on an AWS VM.
 Artifactory credentials are required to authenticate access to the installation repositories.
 Refer to the [Session Smart Networking Platform (BYOL)](https://aws.amazon.com/marketplace/pp/prodview-lz6cjd43qgw3c?sr=0-2&ref_=beagle&applicationId=AWSMPContessa) offering.

-Once you have selected the AMI that better suits the needs of your deployment, proceed to the section [Session Smart Conductor Deployment](#session-smart-conductor-deployment) to deploy a Session Smart Conductor, or proceed to the section [Session Smart Router Deployment](#session-smart-router-deployment) to deploy a Session Smart Router.
+Once you have selected the AMI for your deployment, proceed to the section [Session Smart Conductor Deployment](#session-smart-conductor-deployment) to deploy a Session Smart Conductor, or proceed to the section [Session Smart Router Deployment](#session-smart-router-deployment) to deploy a Session Smart Router.

 ## Session Smart Conductor Deployment